 Since you set up a Conversion Pixel, check “Track conversions on my website for this ad” and select the pixel that you’re using.

-To target only your Fans, go to “Audience” and enter the name of your Page under Connections for the field “Target users who are connected to…”
+To target only your Fans, go to “Audience” and enter the name of your Page under Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control. for the field “Target users who are connected to…”

 4. Create Unpublished Post Variations

 You don’t want to rely too heavily on one ad.
 The imagery or copy may not be the best combination that will lead to conversions.
 So you need to create variations.

 However, you don’t want to create variations that appear organically and then clutter up your Page with a bunch of nearly identical posts.
 You’ll instead create Unpublished Posts that will be used as ads but will otherwise appear almost exactly like an organic post would in the News Feed.